k00mi/gitaly/README.md

 1. How will the networking work?
 A unix socket for git operations and TCP for monitoring.
 This prevents having to build out authentication at this early stage. https://gitlab.com/gitlab-org/gitaly/issues/16
 1. We'll include the /vendor directory in source control https://gitlab.com/gitlab-org/gitaly/issues/18
 1. Use gitaly-client or HTTP/websocket clients? gitlab-shell copies the SSH stream, both ways, to gitaly over a websocket, workhorse just forwards the request to Gitaly, let’s use HTTP. https://gitlab.com/gitlab-org/gitaly/issues/5#note_20294280
+1. Use environment variables for setting configurations (see #20).

 ## Iterate